 Easy Ways to Increase Your Movement Each Day

 - Anytime you get a phone call, stand up to talk.

 - Set a timer to go off every hour during your work day.
 When it rings, get up and walk around the office.
-Even if its just down the hall and back to your desk!
+Even if it is just down the hall and back to your desk.

 - See if your employer will provide you with a standing desk.
 If not, get creative and build your own!

 - If you use public transportation to commute, stand instead of sitting.